PrashantMali56/GIT/README.md

-cerating and updating this file to see the conflict Added few more things to check the to reduce conflict
+cerating and updating this file to see the conflicts Added few more things to check the to reduced conflict

 Added few more changes